-What's the plan?
+What's the school crisis plan?

 Many school districts have a safety coordinator or director, or have assigned this role to one of the district administrators.
 School faculty and staff are trained to assess the seriousness of incidents and respond according to the plan's established procedures and guidelines.
 The federal

 Guide for Developing High-Quality School Emergency Operation Plans gives guidance for each type of community.

 While the school staff has been trained and continue to receive guidance on how best to help students, the best advocate for your child is YOU!
 Ask your child's teacher or a school administrator about the plans the school has in place for emergencies such as fires, blizzards, bomb threats and armed intruders.
 You can also ask how often school officials and safety experts meet to discuss safety procedures.
 While some schools may hesitate to share all parts of their plans and strategies, make yourself aware of the information available to you.

 Live active shooter drills at schools

 In recent years, many school districts adopted live crisis drills meant to help students and staff respond in the event of a school shooter.
 Some of these drills involved real gunfire or blanks, actors posing as shooters, and theater makeup to simulate blood or gunshot wounds.
 In some cases, students and staff were led to think there was an actual attack taking place.

 Although well intended, these hyper-realistic drills can be psychologically harmful to students without much proof they effectively prepare them for a crisis.
 The American Academy of Pediatrics

 advises active shooter drills instead be conducted like fire drills—which don't simulate an actual fire—using a calm approach to the safe movement of students and staff in the school building.
 It also encourages increased mental health support and violence prevention efforts in schools.

 How are emergencies at schools communicated to parents?